 This drug is known to cause liver damage, especially when taking too much or if taken with alcohol.
 Acetaminophen is present in many medications, from cold medicines and over-the-counter pain relievers to prescription drugs such as Percocet and Vicodin, users may not realize they are taking too much when they are combining these medications.
-Acetaminophen is one of the leading causes of drug overdose that present to emergency rooms.
+Acetaminophen is one of the leading causes of drug overdose that presents to emergency rooms.

 Alternative Medicine Treatments for Disc Herniation

 Acupuncture is an amazing pain reliever that comes with minimal side effects (bruising, transient discomfort).
 If you have never tried it, it really helps relieve pain and leaves you feeling either energized or relaxed afterwards.

 Nature has provided a number of anti-inflammatory plants that do not cause bleeding or ulcers, such as Curcumin and Boswellia.
 Our naturopathic doctors can advise regarding the right herbs and the right dosages.

 Registered Massage Therapy

 Disc herniation can cause painful spasms in the muscles of the back and/or legs to immobilize the area.
 Massage therapy can help relieve muscle spasms associated with a herniated disc.
+Talk to our RMT.